embryologit/fin-torrent/README.md

 - Rights.
 How can strong format-enforcement be paired with high community-participation-rights?
 There needs to be a validator-node.
 - Format is nice but what about content?
 Maybe a script sampling torrents and validating content by comparing with classic, centralised findata APIs (low data transfer)?
 - How to non-subjectively classify torrents as legacy or not.
+- What about other P2P technologies?
+Like IPFS.
+This system has already been used to create decentralized DBs like OrbitDB or ThreadDB.
+What about MongoDB?
+ThreadDB looks like P2P MongoDB.